andrewsingleton2/andrewsingleton2/README.md

 # Hello!
-I'm Andrew 👋
+I'm Drew 👋
 - 💻 An IT/security enthusiast.
 I have a strong interest in Cybersecurity and Cloud Security.
 - 📚✏️ Currently learning SQL, and aiming to learn Python Automation!
 - 📩 Reach me at andrew.j.singleton@proton.me